 I know this day can be exciting for some as they celebrate fatherhood, while for others it can be painful due to loss of a father, having a difficult relationship with a father, or having difficulty because you haven’t become a dad.

 Regardless of your feelings on Father’s Day, we thought it would be helpful to write about traits to help you understand what a healthy dad looks like.
 We know this can bring up mixed feelings of gratitude or heartache depending on your relationship with your own father, and/ or how you have parented your own kids.
-We hope this will offer direction and hope in all of your relationships!
+We hope this will offer direction in all of your relationships!

 Characteristic #1: A Healthy Father Is Engaged and Present